oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/13-add-data-selectors-to-sales-dashboard.md

 ## Summary

 In this lab, your updated charts allow users to change time periods and geographies.
 In upgrading the charts, you should have observed that only minor changes to the query templates were required.

+This Live Lab introduced you to creating an APEX application using an analytic view.
+The analytic view simplifies SQL generation in APEX application by providing a a foundation that replaces complex collections of tables with single view that eliminates the need for joins, aggregation (GROUP BY), returns rows at detail and aggregate values using a consistent set of columns, includes helpful hierarchical attributes, and provides unique calculation expressions.

+Each analytic view includes the same set of hierarchical attribute columns, making it easy to transfer knowledge and code from one application and analytic view to the next.
+Most SQL generation can be accomplished using simple, reusable query templates.

 You may now **proceed to the next lab**.